|

 This

-was a succesful trip, and Nollie and I had a great time with our guide
+was a succesful and quite affordable trip.
+Nollie and I had a great time with our guide

 and driver Sid Francis.
 Sid is from the UK but lives near Chengdu, the